stateful/docs.runme.dev/README.md

 export DENO_ACCESS_TOKEN="<insert-token-here>"
 ```

-then you can run a staging deploy via:
+then you can run a preview deploy via:

 ```sh { background=true }
 deployctl deploy \